openshift/ci-tools/cmd/check-gh-automation/README.md

 # Check GH Automation
 A tool to check that our bots (`openshift-merge-robot` and `openshift-ci-robot`) have access to repositories that have CI configured.
+It also checks that the app used to run it is installed in the repositories.
 This can be run in multiple modes:

 ## Pass Prow Config Options